Windsor

 The level of cultural diversity witnessed in Windsor was found to be above average when compared nationally for a number of language and cultural background related metrics

-Windsor, as per the data, exhibited above-average cultural diversity with 24.6% of its population born overseas and 15.2% speaking a language other than English at home.
-Christianity was found to be the predominant religion in Windsor, accounting for 42.1% of the population.
-Notably, Hinduism showed an overrepresentation in Windsor compared to Greater Brisbane, with 2.6% versus 2.7%.
+Windsor's cultural diversity was above average, with 24.6% of its population born overseas and 15.2% speaking a language other than English at home.
+Christianity was the predominant religion in Windsor, accounting for 42.1% of people.
+Hinduism, however, was overrepresented compared to Greater Brisbane, comprising 2.6% versus 2.7%.

 Frequently Asked Questions - Diversity